FAQs: Quality Assurance (QA)

 If I am registered with CNO in the General or Extended Class but I am not practicing nursing, do I have to participate in QA?

 Yes.
 All nurses registered in the General or Extended Class are expected to participate in QA activities, except for nurses in the Non-Practising Class.
-For more information about the Non-Practising Class, go to the Registration Classes section of this website.

 Even if you are not currently working, you can still reflect on your nursing practice experiences to determine your strengths, areas for improvement and learning needs.
 These experiences can include previous formal employment, or student placements if you are a new graduate.